coala/coala/docs/Developers/Git_Basics.rst

 Common Git Issues
 -----------------

-Sometimes, you use git add-A and add files you didn't want to your push (often after rebasing) and push it to the remote.
+Sometimes, you use ``git add -A`` and add files you didn't want to your push (often after rebasing) and push it to the remote.
 Here ,is a short outline of, how can you remove (or revert changes in) particular files from your commit even after pushing to remote.

 In your local repo, to revert the file to the state before the previous commit run the following:

 ::

     $ git checkout HEAD^ /path/to/file

 Now , after reverting the file(s) update your last commit, by running :

 ::

     $ git commit -a --amend

 To apply these changes to the remote you need to force update the branch :

 ::

     $ git push -f myfork